aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Terminal coroutines/GameOver.md

 - `gameover` is set to a new GameOver call with skipsetup
 - A yield break happens which abruply stops this coroutine

-> NOTE: This failsafe was supposed to be a workaround to a previous [inlist issue](../../../ItemList/inlist%20issue.md), but this did not worked because crucically, it breaks the [dialogue mode](../../../SetText/Dialogue%20mode.md#dialogue-mode) rule because the [message](../../../SetText/Notable%20states.md#message) will still be grabbed if this failsafe triggers.
+> NOTE: This failsafe was supposed to be a workaround to a previous [inlist issue](../../../ItemList/inlist%20issue.md), but this did not worked because crucically, it breaks the [dialogue mode](../../../SetText/Dialogue%20mode.md#dialogue-mode) rule since the [message](../../../SetText/Notable%20states.md#message) lock will still be grabbed if this failsafe triggers.
 This means the second GameOver call will allow SetText to process a dialogue mode call WHILE ONE IS ONGOING!
 This is extremely dangerous because it will lead to 2 SetText calls fighting for each other or even allow player control during a dialogue mode call because one of the prompt option reloads a save.
 This logic should NEVER trigger under any circumstances otherwise, it will break SetText and general game flow!
 The original inlist issue has been sucessfully workarounded by setting MainManager.`listredirect` to -1 earlier so it provides no benefit.

 #### Proper [message](../../../SetText/Notable%20states.md#message) lock wait
 After avoiding the broken failsafe (which happens due to instance.`promptbox` existing after 4.5 seconds instead of 5.5 seconds) instance.`promptbox` local z position is set to 10.0.